LordZardeck/cats/README.md

 =====================
 There is normally no need to compile CATS yourself, since all the compiled files are already included.
 But if you want to play around with it, here are the steps:

-1. Make sure you have installed TypeScript 1.0.1 or later

-2. Also make sure you have Nodejs and Jake installed.
-You can get node from nodejs.org and after that install Jake:
+1. Make sure you have Nodejs installed.
+You can get node from nodejs.org and after that go to the cats directory and install the project:

-        npm install -g jake
+        npm install

-2. Go to the cats directory

-3. The following will compile the required files:
+3. The following will compile the required files when you make changes:

-        jake
+        npm run-script build

 That is all there is to it.
 The lib directory should now have an updated main.js, tsworker.js and uml.js files and you are ready to run CATS editor.